kundan05/DevInsight/README.md

 # DevInsight

 **DevInsight** is a real-time developer collaboration platform designed to streamline code sharing, pair programming, and skill assessment.
 It features a modern, responsive interface and robust backend to support seamless developer interactions.

-## 🚀 Features
+##  Features

--   **📡 Real-time Collaboration**: Code continuously with other developers using a synchronized editor (Monaco Editor + Socket.io).
+-   ** Real-time Collaboration**: Code continuously with other developers using a synchronized editor (Monaco Editor + Socket.io).
--   **🧩 Code Snippets**: Create, manage, and share reusable code snippets with syntax highlighting.
+-   ** Code Snippets**: Create, manage, and share reusable code snippets with syntax highlighting.
--   **🏆 Coding Challenges**: Participate in algorithmic challenges, run test cases, and track your progress on the leaderboard.
+-   ** Coding Challenges**: Participate in algorithmic challenges.
--   **⚡ High Performance**: Built with a scalable architecture using Redis for caching and session management.
+-   ** High Performance**: Built with a scalable architecture using Redis for caching and session management.

-## 🛠️ Tech Stack
+##  Tech Stack

 ### Frontend
 -   **Framework**: React 18, TypeScript, Create React App